-The Koup 1 WEF, in terms of the NEMA, 1998, EIA Regulations, 2014, as amended, has been approved for the following listed activities.
+The Koup 2 WEF, in terms of the NEMA, 1998, EIA Regulations, 2014, as amended, has been approved for the following listed activities.

-Table 4-1: The NEMA,1998 EIA Regulations 2014, as amended, listed activities authorised for the Koup 1 WEF
+Table 4-1 The NEMA,1998 EIA Regulations 2014, as amended, listed activities authorised for the Koup 2 WEF

 Listing Notices 1 - 3 07 April 2017 Listed Activity Project Description Listing Notice 1 GN R 327 Activity 11 The development of facilities or infrastructure for the transmission and distribution of electricity- (i) outside urban areas or industrial complexes with a capacity of more than 33 but less than 275 kilovolts.
 One (1) new on-site substation and/or collector substation will be constructed within the proposed application site as part of the proposed development.
 The proposed substation will be located outside urban areas and will have a capacity of 33/132kV (33kV yard subject to this EIA / application).
 In addition, the substation will occupy a footprint of up to approximately 1.5 hectares (ha).
 The proposed development will also involve the construction of medium voltage (i.e. 33kV) cables which will connect the wind turbines to the proposed substation.
 These cables will be located outside an urban area and will be buried along access roads, wherever technically feasible.
 Listing Notice 1 GN R 327 Activity 12 The development of: ii) infrastructure or structures with a physical footprint of 100 square metres or more; where such development occurs- (a) within a watercourse; (c) if no development setback exists, within 32 metres of a watercourse, measured from the edge of a watercourse.
-The proposed development will entail the construction of a WEF and associated infrastructure (including an on-site substation and BESS) within the proposed application site which will have a physical footprint of approximately 100m 2 or more and will occur within some of the surface water features / watercourses identified within the application site or within 32m of some of the surface water features / watercourses identified within the application site.
-The infrastructure associated with the proposed development will avoid the surface water features / watercourses identified within the application site.
+The proposed development will entail the construction of a WEF and associated infrastructure (including an on-site substation and BESS) within the proposed application site which will have a physical footprint of approximately 100m2 or more and will occur within some of the surface water features / watercourses identified within the application site or within 32m of some of the surface water features / watercourses identified within the application site.
+The infrastructure associated with the proposed development will avoid the surface water features / watercourses identified within the application site where possible, although some structures (such as internal site roads) will occur within some of the surface water features / watercourses identified within the application site and/or within 32m of some of the surface water features / watercourses identified within the application site.
 Listing Notice 1 GN R 327 Activity 14 The development and related operation of facilities or infrastructure, for the storage, or for the storage and handling, of a dangerous good, where such storage occurs in containers with a combined capacity of 80 cubic meters or more but not exceeding 500 cubic meters.
 The proposed development will include the construction of an on-site Battery Energy Storage System (BESS).
 Up to 40MW of batteries using solid state / liquid flow batteries with hazardous material of more than 80m3 will be used during the development phase and will most likely comprise an array of containers, outdoor cabinets and/or storage tanks.
 The preferred technology is Lithium Ion.
+It should be noted that no stand-alone facilities for the storage of dangerous goods external to the BESS will be constructed as part of the proposed development.